DearCrazyLeaf/GrenadeThrowSoundPlugin/README.md

 ## Conclusion

-DeathSoundPlugin is a small but significant addition to the Counter-Strike 2 experience, offering a personalized touch to the game's audio landscape.
+GrenadeThrowSoundPlugin is a small but significant addition to the Counter-Strike 2 experience, offering a personalized touch to the game's audio landscape.
 With its seamless integration and easy configuration, it's a must-have for servers looking to enhance their player's gaming experience.